SUPERNOVA was designed for students who have recently finished high school and plan to apply to Higher Education in Portugal.

 NOVA School of Business and Economics (NOVA SBE): (Lectured in English)

-Candidates to the Pre-University Semester must satisfy the following requirements:
+Candidates to SUPERNOVA must satisfy the following requirements:

 If English or Portuguese is not the native language in the home country, the candidate will need to submit a certificate indicating the level of English or Portuguese he/she has.

-This certificate may be from an internationally recognized examiner, such as IELTS, Cambridge, etc. or a signed letter from an English / Portuguese institution or teacher stating their level of proficiency within the Common European Framework of Reference (CEFR).
+This certificate must be from an internationally recognized examiner, such as IELTS, Cambridge stating their level of proficiency within the Common European Framework of Reference (CEFR).

 Photo: Tram from Lisbon

 |Application Fee: €70*||Application Fee: €70*|

 |Enrolment fee: €300* (Upon acceptance)||Enrolment fee: €1.000* (Upon acceptance)|